Nomes77/AdBlockFilters/.github/ISSUE_TEMPLATE.md

 <!-- Check the appropriate boxes before you submit your issue -->

-- [ ] This is a **Dutch** website, so no general websites with Dutch subdomains (e.g. nl.y8.com) / Het is een **Nederlandse** website, dus geen websites met Nederlandse subdomeinen (bijv. nl.y8.com)
+- [ ] This is a **Dutch** website, so no general websites with Dutch subdomains (e.g. nl.y8.com) /
+      Het is een **Nederlandse** website, dus geen websites met Nederlandse subdomeinen (bijv. nl.y8.com)
-- [ ] I performed a cursory search of the issue tracker to avoid opening a duplicate issue / Geen duplicaten!!
+- [ ] I performed a cursory search of the issue tracker to avoid opening a duplicate issue / Geen **duplicaten**!!
-    - Your issue may already be reported.
+    - Your issue may already be reported. / Uw probleem kan al gemeld zijn.
 - [ ] I tried to reproduce the issue when...
     - [ ] uBlock Origin with default lists
     - [ ] or with EasyList and EasyPrivacy